Tine-m/docker-ci-intro/deck/DockerWebApp.md

 ### Create the Spring Boot application

-1\) You can clone this repo as your starting point: [spring-docker-demo\](https://github.com/Tine-m/spring-docker-demo) or use a similar repo of your own.
+1\) You can clone this repo as your starting point [git repo](https://github.com/Tine-m/spring-docker-demo) [spring-docker-demo\](https://github.com/Tine-m/spring-docker-demo) or use a similar repo of your own.
 The repo is a simple REST API with one endpoint:

 ```java
 @RestController